pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 By contrast, OpenPGP allows receivers/consumers to choose their own roots of trust.
 OpenPGP CAs exist, but they are not required.
-This places the ultimate responsibility for security on the end user, who needs to explicitly decide on a trust root, or build their own trust network from scratch.
+This places the ultimate responsibility for security on the end user, who needs to explicitly decide on their trust roots, or build their own trust network from scratch.
-This extra overhead is the main reason why OpenPGP has struggled to gain widespread adoption.
+This extra overhead is one of the main reasons why OpenPGP has struggled to gain widespread adoption.

 Public OpenPGP keystores are the basis of the PGPKI.
 Keyservers are the most common form of public keystore.